saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

   - test_bgp.yaml
 </pre>

-This test will target 1 device and run the tests defined in the `test_bgp.yaml` file.
-Due to our previous configuration, the path JSNAPy expects for the test file is the following: `/home/said/testfiles/test_bgp.yaml`.
+This test will target 1 device and run the tests defined in the <b>test_bgp.yaml</b> file.
+Due to our previous configuration, the path JSNAPy expects for the test file is the following: <b>/home/said/testfiles/test_bgp.yaml</b>.

-We referenced the test in `snap_config.yaml`, but we have not created it yet.
+We referenced the test in <b>snap_config.yaml</b>, but we have not created it yet.
 Let's start off writing a test that will inform us on whether or not a BGP peer flapped.

 ## Writing your first test file

 As a first test, we want JSNAPy to tell us if any of our BGP peers flapped.
-This information is returned when we issue the `show bgp summary` command.
+This information is returned when we issue the <b>show bgp summary</b> command.
 We start off naming the test and putting in the command that we want JSNAPy to execute:

 <pre style="font-size:12px">
 test_bgp_summary: